-- Actions aimed at expanding accessibility and improving quality of services of general interest (SGI) in support of social and economic growth - developing solutions that respond to changing needs by taking-up new technologies (better price/quality ratio, faster service delivery), societal challenges (e.g. population ageing, depopulation, silver economy, etc.) and financing constraints; developing solutions that diversify the ways in which SGI are organised, provided and financed;

-- Development and provision of framework support to local businesses to grow, expand and perform better in a greener and smarter competitive global market - business support organisations from the region will cooperate in setting up a comprehensive joint business services and consultancy programme, designed to meet needs of local MSME to scale-up and become more competitive on the regional and international market.
+- Actions aimed at expanding accessibility and improving quality of services of general interest (SGI) in support of social and economic growth developing solutions that respond to changing needs by taking-up new technologies (better price/quality ratio, faster service delivery), societal challenges (e.g. population ageing, depopulation, silver economy, etc.) and financing constraints; developing solutions that diversify the ways in which SGI are organised, provided and financed; - Development and provision of framework support to local businesses to grow, expand and perform better in a greener and smarter competitive global market - business support organisations from the region will cooperate in setting up a comprehensive joint business services and consultancy programme, designed to meet needs of local MSME to scale-up and become more competitive on the regional and international market.
 The programme will focus on training and development, which will provide exposure to a diverse range of themes (entrepreneurship, circularity, resource efficiency, digitalization, internalization), along with a robust support network of supervision and mentoring in place.
-This indirect support to local business will complement the direct support envisaged under Priority 1 of the Programme.
+This indirect support to local business will generate wider benefits for the programme area.
+Such benefits could include increased employment, entrepreneurship and competitiveness in the region, as well as improved environmental conditions, enhanced innovation and better business survival rates.
+The enterprise support under priority 2 will complement the direct support envisaged under priority 1 in the following way.
+The objective of priority 1 (direct support to SMEs) is to improve productiveness and increase market shares through: 1) jointly developed technological solutions to enhance sustainable growth, and 2) provision of productive investments (acquisition of fixed capital and intangible assets) to up-scale these solutions.
+The objective of priority 2, when it comes to SMEs, is to improve knowledge and skills of enterprises (acquisition of knowledge capital) in various policy domains (e.g. integration in regional and international value chains) to address diverse territorial socio-economic challenges through the provision of indirect support (consultancy, training, exchange of experience).
+Practically speaking, the individual support to enterprises under priority 2, which will be devised in the form of business suport programmes based on thoroughly studied growth needs and potentials, may pursue goals such as: enhancing innovation and entrepreneurial capacity, transitioning to a more digital and greener mode of operation, joining international value chains, business growth and etc.

-- Actions aimed at streamlining the utilization of the CBC region's tourist resources, incl. ensuring faster, equitable and environmentally friendly access to and conditions for networking of cultural heritage and tourist sites in the CBC region - development of new integrated regional tourism products; restoration, preservation, esposition of cultural heritage sites; support for natural tourism sites; set-up of natural sites for economic use; investments in tourist support infrastructure and facilities; strenghtening the links between natural and cultural sites, including through enhancing the cycling network, road infrastructure, border crossing points infrastructure; training of staff of tourism attractions; improving CBC tourism marketing and branding practices;
+- Actions aimed at streamlining the utilization of the CBC region's tourist resources, incl. ensuring faster, equitable and environmentally friendly access to and conditions for networking of cultural heritage and tourist sites in the CBC region - development of new integrated regional tourism products; restoration, preservation, esposition of cultural heritage sites; support for natural tourism sites; set-up of natural sites for economic use; investments in tourist support infrastructure and facilities; strenghtening the links between natural and cultural sites, including through enhancing the cycling network, road infrastructure, border crossing points infrastructure; training of staff of tourism attractions; improving CBC tourism marketing and branding practices.